I am originally from the UK and hold the NNEB qualification and include over 20 years of

 Outside of the classroom I enjoy spending time with my friends and family, backpacking, travelling and decorating my apartment.

 I started work at Blue House in 2010 and since then my interest and experience of the Reggio Emilia approach to teaching has grown.
 I continue to be intrigued by the approach and how children respond to the wonder of open ended experiences.
-In 2012, I was thrilled to be given the opportunity to become Co-Manager of the Infant & Toddler Atelier at Blue House Nursery & International School.
+In 2012, I was promoted to Co-manager of the Infant and Toddler Atelier at Blue House.

-I believe in the importance of education starting from the early years and it is a joy to contribute to every child's learning journey and every such experience adds to my own learning too.
+I believe in the importance of education starting from the early years and it is a joy to contribute to every child's learning journey and every experience adds to my own learning too.
+I am very passionate and always keen to take my experience to the next level.
+In July 2014, I took the role of Manager in the Atelier.

 Hello, my name is Diana and I am from Singapore.